Satine Phoenix: Mainstream media

 Phoenix has accepted projects in gaming and fetish fashion, cosplaying characters from various D&D games, and modeling in latex and leather.
 Notable projects include Pen, Paper & Laser Guns and her role in co-developing the gaming web series I Hit It With My Axe, which was distributed through online magazine The Escapist.
 In 2008, Phoenix appeared in an episode of the WE tv series Secret Lives of Women and was a guest on the Fox talk show The Morning Show with Mike and Juliet.
 Phoenix has been portrayed by many artists, including Swedish punk painter Karl Backman and American photographer Chad Michael Ward.
 In 2013, she appeared in the Javier Grillo-Marxuach's short film Minotaur.

 In 2010, she revived her art and gaming career at Meltdown Comics in Hollywood, California by starting DrawMelt (a life drawing class with cosplay models) and DnDMelt (a gaming community focused around Dungeons & Dragons).
 Phoenix has organized and hosted "Celebrity Charity Dungeons & Dragons", a charity event to raise funds for Reach Out and Read.
 She has also done live performance art with the San Francisco group "Zen Bullies," body painting, a bondage burlesque show, and had a weekly radio show on KSEXradio.

 Phoenix has both appeared in and hosted a number of episodes on Geek & Sundry as well as episodes on HyperRPG: Phoenix appeared in seasons three and four of the TableTop web series with Wil Wheaton; and in 2017 she hosted the second season of Game Master Tips, a YouTube video series for Dungeon Masters in Dungeons & Dragons and gamemasters in other tabletop role-playing games.
-Season two of GM Tips expanded on the original format through Phoenix interviewing influential players from the tabletop role-playing gaming universe.
+Season two of GM Tips expanded on the original format through Phoenix interviewing notable players in the tabletop role-playing community.
 The second season ended with Phoenix interviewing the host of the first season, Matthew Mercer, in December 2017.
 She was the community manager of Wizards of the Coast's Dungeons and Dragons arm from 2018 to 2019.